advancedresearch/sync/list-of-cosync-sync.md

 - Primes are cosynchronizable to multiplication
 - Primes are synchronizable to natural numbers

+### Music, Notes and Time

+- Notes are cosynchronizable to music
+- Notes are synchronizable to time

 ### Photo Albums, Tourists and Tourist Attractions

 - Tourists' photos are cosynchronizable to photo albums